 Situated in the tenement building on a main street, what are the limitations when it comes to spraying and refinishing?

 “There’s far too much involved with health and safety to have spraying facilities here in the middle of the city, so I have people who do that for me.
 I handle French polishing, that’s one of the finishes I will do, I love everything about it, it’s non toxic and I don’t need a lot of equipment.
-I hold a stock of all the necessary tonewoods, whilst tools and hardware are a weekly order from Bill Quinn at Tontech Luthiers Supplies.
+We hold a stock of all the necessary tonewoods, whilst tools and hardware are a weekly order from Bill Quinn at Tonetech Luthiers Supplies.
 I wouldn’t be here if it wasn’t for Bill, I can say that hand on heart.
 I sometimes think Tonetech sponsors this shop!”

-I’ve photographed thousands of guitars myself, but have never come across a vintage Strat that’s been routed out inside to fit a humbucker, it was all the rage in the early 70’s, have you ever refused a modification or installation that you feel would rob the guitar of its soul or character?
+I’ve photographed thousands of guitars myself, but have never come across a vintage Strat that’s been routed out inside to fit a humbucker.
+It was all the rage in the early 70’s.
+Have you ever refused a modification or installation that you feel would rob the guitar of its soul or character?

 “Saying no to a repair is the hardest thing but if someone came in with a classic rarity and asked for a mod that was so out of character, like fitting humbuckers on a vintage archtop for example, I’ll say no. That’s something I wouldn’t do, they can go somewhere else.
 That would just detract the value and integrity of a fine instrument.